 The current Trustees are set out on page 3.
+Fr Donal Morris resigned as Trustee during the year under review.

 The purposes of the Fund is the provision of care and support to sick and retired Members, being Priests incardinated into the Diocese of Elphin.